Alex Pietrangelo: Vegas Golden Knights

-In the final year of his contract with free agency impending, Pietrangelo and the Blues were unable to come to terms on a contract extension.
-The two parties ultimately broke off negotiations, making Pietrangelo a free agent for the first time in his career.
-On October 12, 2020, Pietrangelo signed a seven-year, $61.6 million contract with the Vegas Golden Knights.
+In the final year of his contract with free agency impending, Pietrangelo and the Blues were unable to come to terms on a contract extension, and the two parties ultimately broke off negotiations, making Pietrangelo a free agent for the first time in his career; the main point of contention was that Pietrangelo was looking for a full no movement clause (which was personally important for Pietrangelo as he has four children all under the age of 3 years old at the time of his free agency and wanted guaranteed stability of not having to move teams via trade or waivers), which Blues general manager Doug Armstrong refused to give (Armstrong has a consistent history of never handing out full no move clauses to any of his players).
+On October 12, 2020, Pietrangelo signed a seven-year, $61.6 million contract with the Vegas Golden Knights that included a full no move clause for the entirety of the contract.

-In 2022, Pietrangelo was named to his third All-Star Game.
+In 2022, Pietrangelo was named to his third NHL All-Star Game.
 With help from actor Jon Hamm, Pietrangelo won the Breakaway Challenge portion of the All-Star Skills Competition despite missing both of his shots.